ak-coram/wayflan-mirror/doc/Getting-Started-With-Wayflan-Client.md

 # Getting Started with Wayflan Client

 This document target those familiar with Wayland fundamentals, and aims to explain how each Wayland concept integrates into Wayflan.
+It starts with a refresher, and then a more in-depth look at how each Wayland concept maps to Lisp code.

 To help with brevity in the snippets, I'm assuming all forms are evaluated under `(use-package :wayflan-client)`.